Antibiotics Are Proven Ineffective for Coughs

 Using the antibiotic amoxicillin to treat respiratory infections in patients not suspected of having pneumonia is not likely to help and could be harmful.

-Earlier research into whether antibiotics were actually beneficial in the treatment of chest infections that included symptoms of weakness, high fever, shortness of breath, fatigue, and coughing produced conflicting conclusions, especially in older adults where chest infections have the potential of causing additional complications.
+Earlier research into whether antibiotics were beneficial in the treatment of chest infections that included symptoms of weakness, high fever, shortness of breath, fatigue, and coughing produced conflicting conclusions, especially in older adults where chest infections have the potential to cause additional complications.

 Researchers randomly assigned and divided patients into two groups — one that received an antibiotic for their cough and one that received a placebo — three times daily for seven days.